Dental Abscess Treatment in Kempsey, Port Macquarie & Taree

 How quickly will antibiotics help?

-Antibiotics begin to work within 24–48 hours for reducing spread and swelling.
-They do not cure the abscess — the underlying source must be treated dentally.
+Antibiotics begin to work within 24–48 hours to reduce spread and swelling.
+They do not cure the abscess, the underlying source must be treated dentally.
 Significant improvement in pain within 48 hours suggests the antibiotics are effective.
 If swelling worsens or you develop difficulty swallowing or breathing, seek emergency care immediately.

 Can a dental abscess come back?